jbremnant/project_ledi/doc/rst/page02_assembly.rst

 .. _wick: http://www.adafruit.com/products/149
 .. _sucker: http://www.adafruit.com/products/148

-Lastly, some patience.  :-)

 The flux, solder wick, and solder sucker are optional.
 However, they are good tools to help ammend mistakes.
 If you are soldering for the first time, we highly recommend getting those as well.
->>>>>>> d5e6279909254ef9c120783a95221d099ad70dae

 Here are the steps we will take

 #.
 Organize the parts
 #.
 Solder
 #.
 Test the circuit
 #.
+Install the app
+#.
 Play with it!

-Let's go through the detailed steps below.
-We suggest you set aside about 1.5 hours to build the kit.
-We will tackle one section at a time.
-Before you know it, you will get things rolling very soon.

-If you've never soldered before, it might be good to do some prep reading.
+If you've never soldered before, it might be good to do some prep reading or even prep practice before you go into touching the components.
+It's easy to solder but hard to take out sometime.
 There are lots of great videos and tutorials online.
 Here are few:

 * `Sparkfun tutorial <http://www.sparkfun.com/tutorials/106>`_.